Comparison of Bank and Private Safe Deposit Boxes

 Typical items stored in safety deposit boxes include precious metals like gold and silver, originals of important documents, jewelry, family heirlooms and keepsakes, service records, and even digital data stored in a hard or thumb drive which are very popular with the advent of Cryptocurrencies.
 Of course, different institutions allow different items to be stored in their safe deposit boxes.
 Let us share a comparison of bank and private safe deposit boxes.

 The most common types of safe deposit boxes in Australia are bank vaults and private vault safe deposit boxes.
 While they essentially function the same, there are key differences which might make you prefer one over the other.

 Most private vaults have a wider range of safe deposit box sizes and choices ranging from small to medium to large to very large.
 They also have options that can suit all budgets and sized objects.

 Meanwhile, banks often only offer just two box sizes and the price range is not as extensive.

 Private vaults often require only a photo ID and a proof of address should you decide to rent a box with them.
 This means that private operators of these vaults do not have access to any other private and financial information.
-Most of the time, only you will have knowledge of the existence of your safe deposit boxes.
+Most of the time, only you will have knowledge of the existence of your safe deposit locker.
 Some private firms even have policies that prevent them from revealing information about their clients unless a government issued search warrant is presented.